 4. Consistent with paragraph 2, the following assets shall be nonadmitted:

 b.
-Bills Receivable Not for Premium and Loans Unsecured or Secured by Assets That Do Not Qualify As Investments—In accordance with SSAP No. 5R, amounts determined to be uncollectible or otherwise impaired shall be written off.
-Amounts in excess of that written off are not considered to be properly collateralized as there are no underlying assets which would otherwise be admitted assets.
+Bills Receivable Not for Premium and Loans Unsecured or Secured by Assets That Do Not Qualify As Admitted Investments—In accordance with SSAP No. 5R, amounts determined to be uncollectible or otherwise impaired shall be written off.
+Amounts in excess of that written off are not considered to be properly collateralized as there are no underlying assets which would otherwise be admitted invested assets.
 Such amounts shall be nonadmitted as they may be of questionable economic value if needed to fulfill policyholder obligations.
 Receivables arising from working capital finance programs designated by the Securities Valuation Office are subject to the guidance in SSAP No. 105R—Working Capital Finance Investments;

 Exposed revisions to SSAP No. 21 – Revised—Other Admitted Assets (new wording shown tracked and shaded)